sjspielman/phyphy/README.md

 ## Available Analyses

-`phyphy` is compatible with HyPhy version >=2.3.4 and supports the following analyses (in alphabetical order):
+`phyphy` is compatible with HyPhy version >=2.3.6 and supports the following analyses (in alphabetical order):

 + aBSREL
 + BUSTED
 + FEL
 + FUBAR
++ LEISR
 + MEME
 + RELAX
-+ RelativeProteinRates
-+ RelativeNucleotideRates
 + SLAC